 I have two daughters

 In the remainder of verse 8, Lot tells the men of Sodom: postąpicie z nimi, jak się wam podoba (you will behave with them as it pleases you; that is, do with them as you like).
-Bylebyście means in order that you.
+Bylebyście means providing that you, so long as you.

 - krzyknąć (pf.), to shout, to yell